tho-con/panevista/README.md

 "why call it panevista"
 - pane is like a buzzword so like imagine "AI Rice Cooker" and how it uses ai as a buzzword

+# if you have any advice for getting roadmap done, please feel free to discuss it in this repo 🥺

 # roadmap
 1. ntmu port (X)
 2. make multiple versions of branding (X)